Connecticut Court Records

 Is a Class Action Better Than a Single Party Suit?

-- The name of the person involved in the record, unless said person is a juvenile
+- The name of the record subject, unless said person is a juvenile

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites are managed independently of government sources and are not sponsored by these agencies.
+Consequently, the availability, accuracy, and/or validity of some records may not be guaranteed.

-What Cases are Heard by Small Claims Courts in Connecticut?
+What Cases Are Heard by Small Claims Courts in Connecticut?

 - Landlord/tenant disputes, including back rent